Who were the Midianites

 He became a shepherd for the priest Jethro whose daughter he later married.
 Moses received the call to lead his people out of captivity at Horeb in the peninsula of Sinai (Exodus 3:11)

-But, the true land of Midian, according to the Arabians and Greeks was on the Arabian side of the Arabian Gulf, where the city of Midian was situated.
-And the peninsula before mentioned was a temporary station for pasturage, unless the land was more fertile than it is now.
+But, the true land of Midian, according to the Arabians and Greeks was on the Arabian side of the Arabian Gulf.
+There, it was the city of Midian.
+And the peninsula was a temporary station for pasturage.
+Unless the land was more fertile than it is now.

-The Midianites next appear (Judges 6:1-8, 21) as joining the Amalekites and others against the Israelites.
+The Midianites next appear (Judges 6:1-8, 21).
+They join the Amalekites and others against the Israelites.
 They transformed themselves into camel-riding nomads.
-Also, they were the first people to domesticate the camel on a large scale, which gave them greatly increased desert mobility.
+Also, they were the first people to domesticate the camel on a large scale.
+It gave them increased desert mobility.

 The Midianites and Ishmaelites intermarried roaming the northern part of the Arabian Desert.
 With their final absorption they were generally know